Antidesma acidum

-Antidesma acidum is a shrub or small tree that is native to an area from Jawa to south-central China and Pakistan.
+Antidesma acidum is a shrub or small tree that is native to an area from Java to Southwestern China and Pakistan.
 It is a long-lived, shade-tolerant species that is usually found under closed-canopy.
 The fruit is eaten in many places, the leaves in some locations.
 In Luang Prabang (Laos) open-air markets, the leaves are only sold alongside Russula mushrooms, to give a sour flavour to soup made from the fungi.

 Description

 The species grows as a shrub or small tree, usually up to 6m tall, rarely up to 10m.
 The young twigs have fine hairs.
 Obovate to elliptic-oblong papery leaves; upper surface smooth (though rarely surface is pilose), lower surface is pubescent (rarely smooth); dull colour, dries to a yellowish-green; acute to obtuse base (rarely attenuate); rounded to acute to acuminate apex (sometimes mucronate); size usually 5–10 cm, rarely down to 2 cm and up to 21 cm.
 Terminal to axillary inflorescences.
 Ellipsoid smooth drupes, 4-6 by 3-4mm, nearly terete to laterally compressed.
-Flowers in Zhōngguó/China from May to July, fruiting from June to November.
+Flowers in China from May to July, fruiting from June to November.

 Distinguishing characteristics of this species are: the papery dull leaves and their size; domatia are present; the male flowers, at least, have a pubescent disc; usually 2 (rarely 1 or 3) stamens; an absent or small rudimentary ovary; size of the fruit; and female inflorescences and infructescences are usually 2–5 cm, rarely up to 9 cm.

 In the southern part of the distribution range, pistillodes are always absent from the male flowers.